Updated: May 31

 The pros and cons of hysterectomy procedures are discussed by Dr. Michael Lalezarian, a fibroid specialist.
-He discusses where a hysterectomy fits in with more modern fibroid treatment options and what the advantages and disadvantages of removing the uterus are.
+He discusses how a hysterectomy compares to more modern fibroid treatment options and what the advantages and disadvantages of removing the uterus are.
 Learn more!

-Hysterectomy is a major surgical procedure most-commonly performed by a gynecologist in a hospital setting.
+A hysterectomy is a major surgical procedure most commonly performed by a gynecologist in a hospital setting.
 The goal of the procedure is to partially or completely remove the uterus.
 By removing the uterus surgically, fibroids within the uterus (the source of symptoms) are also removed.
-A hysterectomy can be total or partial, but regardless of the type of hysterectomy, women who choose to undergo hysterectomy will no longer be able to become pregnant.
+A hysterectomy can be total or partial, but regardless of the type of hysterectomy, women who choose to undergo a hysterectomy will no longer be able to become pregnant.

 In our last article, we discussed the impact of uterine fibroids on fertility, concluding that high rates of hysterectomy are the main contributor to lost childbearing potential in women with uterine fibroids.
 While significantly less invasive, fertility-sparing alternatives to hysterectomy are now available, there are still cases in which hysterectomy can make a lot of sense.
 As we strive to better inform women with uterine fibroids and the healthcare professionals that care for them, we wrote this article to discuss the pros and cons of hysterectomy and its place in modern fibroid treatment.
 Read on to learn more.

 The Pros of Hysterectomy

-The most compelling argument in favor of hysterectomy is that, because it involves complete removal of the uterus, it completely eliminates the risk of the fibroids growing back or new fibroids emerging (recurrence).
+The most compelling advantage of a hysterectomy is that, because it involves complete removal of the uterus, it completely eliminates the risk of the fibroids growing back or new fibroids emerging (recurrence).
 Alternative treatment options – uterine fibroid embolization (UFE) and myomectomy – see a fibroid recurrence rate of about 10% at 2 years following treatment, meaning that around 10% of women that opt for less extreme treatments are likely to require a follow-up procedure to remain fibroid free.
 Follow-up procedures are equally common to address anomalies that can arise with hysterectomy (around 10% of cases), but not because of recurrence.¹